wolfhong/LunarCalendar/README.rst

 LunarCalendar is a Lunar-Solar Converter, containing a number of lunar and solar holidays in China.

-Korean and Japanese lunar calendar is the same as Chinese calendar, but has different holidays.
+Korean, Japanese and Vietnamese lunar calendar is the same as Chinese calendar, but has different holidays.
-If `LunarCalendar` is extended, Korean and Japanese holidays are easily included, with their languages.
+If `LunarCalendar` is extended; Korean, Japanese and Vietnamese holidays are easily included, with their languages.

 LunarCalendar supports the time range 1900-2100.
 But if you have a need for the time range, you can use ``generate.html`` to extend it.